gabrielwr/Political-Speech-Generator/README.md

 a : ['human'],
 human : []

-After the markov chain is generated, the next step is to return a random string.
+After the Markov chain is generated, the next step is to return a random string.
 To do this, the writeLine() function produces a random number that is used to determine the next word in the return string.

 I have split this program into separate functions to illustrate their use cases.
 Enjoy!